FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

 ### Creating Essential Backups Before Migration

-Creating a remote instance is essential for the migration process, regardless of whether your Node-RED instance will run on the device or as a remote setup.
+Creating a Cloud Instance is essential for the migration process, regardless of whether your Node-RED instance will run on the device or as a remote setup.
 Self-managed or locally running Node-RED does not support direct snapshots for devices.
-Therefore, you must first create a snapshot for the remote instance before deploying it to the device.
+Therefore, you must first create a snapshot for the Cloud Instance before deploying it to the device.

-Follow these steps to create a remote instance:
+Follow these steps to create a cloud instance:

 1. Install the `@flowfuse/nr-tools-plugin` into your Node-RED instance from the Palette Manager, which will help create the snapshots from the Node-RED instance.
 2. Once installed, open the FlowFuse tools tab in the sidebar.